openjdk/jfx/CONTRIBUTING.md

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
-    The title of the pull request must start with the 7-digit JBS bug id (without the `JDK-` prefix), followed by a colon (`:`), then a space, and finally the bug title as taken from JBS.
-This title should _exactly_ match the JBS bug, else the Skara bot will warn about the mismatch.
+    The title of the pull request must start with the 7-digit JBS bug id, followed by a colon (`:`), then a space, and finally the bug title as taken from JBS.
+This title must _exactly_ match the JBS bug, else the Skara bot will warn about the mismatch and block integration.
     You should include
     additional details about your change in the Description of the pull request.
 For example, the following is a valid pull request title: